alfdan2000/RedShift-Immersion-Day/README.md

 REGION 'us-east-1';
 ```

-21. Enter the following command verify that the data import was completed successfully and to view 10 rows of aircraft data
+<li>Enter the following command verify that the data import was completed successfully and to view 10 rows of aircraft data</li>

 ```
 SELECT * FROM aircraft ORDER BY random() LIMIT 10;
 ```

-22. You can now join the two tables you have created.
-Try the following command to query fort he most-flown types of aircraft
+<li>You can now join the two tables you have created.
+Try the following command to query fort he most-flown types of aircraft</li>

 ```
 SELECT